-- Behave respectfully in our University Centres and within local communities - Tell us if you have a disability, learning difficulty, health conditions or any other special circumstances that may impact your studies so we can discuss the relevant support you can access - Tell us if you are unhappy with any of the aspect of the service you receive - Use all our communication systems, including social media, responsibly, professional and will not damage your or the institution's reputation
+- Behave respectfully in our University Centres and within our local communities. - Tell us if you are unhappy with any of the aspect of the service you receive. - Use all our communication systems, including social media, responsibly, professionally, and in a way that will not damage your or the institution's reputation.